- Phone: 919.969.8820

 Contact: Jane Pahner (969-7676).

-The first Tuesday of each month, a group of Christian women meets to discuss a book.
+The first Thursday of each month, a group of Christian women meets to discuss a book.
 We read some fiction, some non-fiction, all with varying emphasis on faith.
 This is a very casual, low-commitment opportunity to make friends and exchange thoughts.
 We'd love to have you join us!
-Upstairs in building 103!
+First Thursday, 10:30 am, Coffee House at Building 103.

 "For it is God who is at work in you, inspiring both the will and the deed for His own chosen purpose."
 Philippians 2:13